-Making sure that the premium is realistic is crucial and requires the surveyor to have specialist knowledge and experience in depth in the field of leasehold extension.
+Making sure that the premium is realistic is crucial and requires the surveyor to have specialist knowledge and experience of leasehold extension.

 Calculating the premium for the lease extension – a job for a professional

 The landlord/freeholder’s interest in the property will be worth less after the new lease is granted that it was before – due to the loss of ground rent income and the loss of the right to get the flat back when the original lease expires [which is called the reversionary interest].
 This loss of value suffered by the freeholder is called, in the words of the Act, ‘the diminution in value’.